 Websites can vary from a richly-illustrated online resume, an elaborate online brochure, a portfolio of previous work, or an e-commerce site if they have a product that it is appropriate to sell online.

 Professional photography is a must when you’re displaying this level of craftsmanship.

 A clean, simple design with some bells and whistles (explore the Specifications page!) gives the photos room to shine.

 The site is bilingual English and French, and there is potential to add other languages as the market develops.

 Left: The rich textures of de Weever’s Wovens’ hand-loomed wool cloth grace their pages.

 The photography is by an excellent Nova Scotian photographer, Béatrice Schuler.

-Right: Steven Slipp has designed a lot of the signage you see around Halifax, as well as museum exhibits and postage stamps.
+Right: Steven Slipp has designed a lot of the signage you see around Halifax, as well as museum exhibits and Canadian postage stamps.